RL4H/GluCoEnv/docs/source/index.rst

 Learn More
 --------

-You can learn more about RL-based glucose control by visiting the project [website](https://github.com/jxx123/simglucose).
+You can learn more about RL-based glucose control by visiting the project `CAPSML`_.
 RL-based systems, I have designed are hosted there, which provides you the ability to simulate for your own custom scenarios.

 Citing GluCoEnv